microsoft/TypeScript-Handbook/pages/declaration files/By Example.md

 # Introduction

 The purpose of this guide is to teach you how to write a high-quality definition file.
-This guide is structured by showing an example *usage* and *documentation*, and explaining how to write the corresponding declaration.
+This guide is structured by showing documentation for some API, along with sample usage of that API, and explaining how to write the corresponding declaration.

 These examples are ordered in approximately increasing order of complexity.